 Aliases

 You can avoid a lot of typing by defining aliases for your classnames.
-Make sure the Nailgun server is still running, and set an alias via "ng ng-alias (aliasName) (aliasClass)".
+Make sure the Nailgun server is still running, and set an alias via ng ng-alias (aliasName) (aliasClass).
 Replace (aliasName) with a short name of your choosing, and (aliasClass) with the fully qualified classname of your class.
 You can have multiple aliases for the same class.
-You'll see why this is useful later.
+See the Stack example to see why this can be useful.

 If you find that aliases still require too much typing, you can create a symbolic link for the ng client.
 The name you give the link will be interpreted as the command or classname.
 You can use either an alias or a fully qualified classname for your symlink.